 Got scraps?
 Then this project is perfect for you!
-This fabric twine trivets sewing tutorial is a great beginner project because it’s so quick and easy to make.
+This fabric trivets sewing tutorial is a great beginner project because it’s so quick and easy to make.

 I used the same technique I applied to these rope bowls and I stopped at the point of lifting the base and supporting it against the machine.
 I pretty much did just the base; it’s that easy!